G1-10ST/MobiExpert---AI-Project/README.md

 An Artificial Intelligence Project which reccomends mobile phones to a user according to his style of usage.
 This project uses KNN algorithm to predict the suitable mobile phone to its user.
 This project uses dataset which is created by us.

+## Steps to install and Run the project
+-- Clone or Download the Repository locally
+-- Install the database by importing from mysqldumpfile downloaded in the package -- Run the main.py file either by using an IDE or on Command Line Interface by giving Command python3 main.py